hashicorp/terraform/website/source/intro/use-cases.html.markdown

 independently and provide a separation of concerns.

 Terraform is an ideal tool for building and managing these infrastructures.
-Each tier can be described as a collection of resources, and the dependencies between each tier is handled automatically; Terraform will ensure the database tier is available before the web servers are started and that the load balancers are aware of the web nodes.
+Each tier can be described as a collection of resources, and the dependencies between each tier are handled automatically; Terraform will ensure the database tier is available before the web servers are started and that the load balancers are aware of the web nodes.
 Each tier can then be scaled easily using Terraform by modifying a single `count` configuration value.
 Because